Adapter Authoring

 Lane Packages

-A lane package composes storage and transport with createLane() from @runlane/contracts.
-The helper validates the supplied adapters, reports combined capabilities, and uses the standard lifecycle order: start storage before transport, close transport before storage.
+A lane package composes storage and an explicit delivery mode with createLane() from @runlane/contracts.
+The helper validates the supplied adapters, reports composed capabilities, and uses the standard lifecycle order: start storage before transport delivery, close transport delivery before storage.

 createLane() is a composition boundary, not a capability shim.
-It keeps the original adapter instances, copies storage.capabilities and transport.capabilities into the lane capabilities, and adds only lane-level metadata and lifecycle ordering.
-It does not make an adapter durable, add operator reads, or emulate unsupported storage/transport behavior.
+It keeps the original adapter instances, exposes storage.capabilities through lane.capabilities.storage, and adds only lane-level metadata and lifecycle ordering.
+It does not make an adapter durable, add operator reads, emulate unsupported storage behavior, or invent a fake transport for polling lanes.

 | Option | Required | Default | Meaning |